 Similarities with a Computer Scientist

 Machine Learning Engineers are similar to Computer Scientists in several ways, namely in their use of programming.
 They both need a strong understanding of algorithms, database management, and computational problem-solving.
 Both roles also handle research and developmental tasks essential to solving complex problems and developing new models.
-However, Computer Scientists are in a much broader job position than Machine Learning Engineers, who would specialize in data and machine models.
+However, Computer Scientists are in a much broader job position than Machine Learning Engineers, who specialize in data and machine models.

 Machine Learning Engineer Job Skills